the-turing-way/the-turing-way/collaborating_projects.md

-# Collaborating Project and Organisations
+# Collaborating Organisations and Projects

-*When members participate in The Turing Way community with the in-kind support of their funders and organisation, we acknowledge each member individually and list their organisations as “Collaborating organisations”.
+*The Turing Way community receives in-kind contributions from members supported by their employers, projects or organisations for their participation.
-Such organisational supports are applicable when one or multiple members from a project or community collaborate to build resources in The Turing Way.*
+Such contributions are applicable when one or multiple members from a project or organisation collaborate to build and maintain resources in The Turing Way.
+These contributions also include projects that build upon The Turing Way resources or collaborate with The Turing Way team members in various capacities.
+We acknowledge each of these contributing members individually and list their profiles under “Collaborating organisations and projects”.*

 ## [Delft University of Technology - Faculty of Applied Sciences](https://www.tudelft.nl/en/faculty-of-applied-sciences)